Early Roman Kings: Critical reception

 Critic Jedd Beaudoin, writing at PopMatters, called the song a "masterpiece", noting that it "draws on various streams of American music, namely the blues and early rock 'n' roll.
 With bawdy, insistent rhythms and fine, refined lyrics, the composition is a testament to the multitudes heard across the Minnesota native's output".

 Irish poet Paul Muldoon called it "a particular favorite" in a 2016 New Yorker story celebrating Dylan's winning the Nobel Prize in Literature.

 Greil Marcus has cited the song as one of his favorites on Tempest, calling it "hilarious".

 Spectrum Culture included the song on a list of "Bob Dylan's 20 Best Songs of the '10s and Beyond".
 In an article accompanying the list, critic Peter Tabakis also noted Dylan's use of humor in the song: "Dylan, no doubt, is in on the joke.
 When he insists, 'I ain’t dead yet, my bell still rings', it’s with a smirk.
 A statement like that is inherently self-defeating.
 If you have to say it, it probably ain’t so.
 The proof of Dylan’s vitality here is not in his words, but in the sheer verve of this music.
 'I’ve had my fun', he sings at the end of 'Early Roman Kings', a claim no one can dispute".

 In popular culture

 "Early Roman Kings" was the first song from Tempest to be released in any form when a segment of it was featured in a Cinemax commercial for the TV series Strike Back: Vengeance in August 2012.

 Cultural references

 The lines "I can strip you of life / Strip you of breath / Ship you down / To the house of death" are taken from Robert Fagles' translation of Book 9 of Homer's Odyssey.

 Cover versions

 Singer-songwriter Peter Case covered the song on his 2021 album The Midnight Broadcast.

 Live performances

 Between 2013 and 2021, Dylan performed the song live over 570 times.
 This makes it the most frequently performed song from Tempest by a considerable margin.
-The live debut occurred at the Xcel Energy Center in Saint Paul, Minnesota on November 7, 2012 and the most recent performances occurred on the Rough and Rowdy Ways World Wide Tour in 2021.
+The live debut occurred at the Xcel Energy Center in Saint Paul, Minnesota on November 7, 2012 and it continues to be part of his regular concert repertoire.